Hackberry Psyllids: What They Are & How to Remove Them

 What's the best way to get rid of hackberry psyllids indoors?

-Vacuum them with an extension wand for immediate removal, then seal and dispose of the bag or empty the canister promptly.
-Focus on sealing entry points around windows and doors to prevent additional insects from entering during the invasion period.
+Vacuum them with an extension wand for quick removal, then seal and dispose of the bag or empty the canister right away.
+Focus on sealing gaps around windows and doors to keep more from getting in.

 Do I need to remove my hackberry trees to stop invasions?

-Tree removal should be considered only for chronic, high-volume invasions that make outdoor spaces unusable.
-Start with exclusion techniques and consult an ISA-certified arborist before removing mature native trees that provide ecological benefits to your community.
+Tree removal should be a last resort for chronic, heavy invasions that make outdoor areas unusable.
+Start with exclusion and consult an ISA-certified arborist before removing any mature trees.

 How long do hackberry psyllid invasions last?